tuantle/tsf/examples/air_quality/TUTORIAL.md

 ![Image](plots/windows.png "sliding windows")

 And an example of the data points inside feature-prediction sliding windows.
-This assume batch size = 1.
+This assumes batch size = 1.
 Here we feed in feature data in rows 1 to 2, columns 1 to 7 and expect the model to predict **PM25** in row 3, column 8.

 | N | DEWP      | TEMP     | PRES       | WIND_SPEED | SNOW    | RAIN    | PM25      | PM25      |